Republican Party history from the year you were born

 Trump claimed that the deal, in which the U.S. financially rewarded the country for curtailing some elements of its nuclear program, “is defective at its core.”
 Former President Barack Obama called the move a “serious mistake,” while allies like France, Germany, and the U.K. released a joint statement expressing “regret and concern” about Trump’s decision.

-2019: President Trump is impeached
+2019: President Trump is impeached for first time

 Impeachment hearings were conducted to investigate President Trump after he allegedly sought help from the Ukrainian government in the 2020 presidential election, and subsequently obstructed Congress.
 Although the House of Representatives impeached him in January 2020, the Senate ultimately acquitted the president.